Learning Disability Today

 …And that’s just the shoes!

-If we manage to get out then we have to deal with the anxiety as well as unexpected problems: a closed road, a loud noise, a distraction, strong smells, a busy high street.
+If we manage to get out, then we have to deal with anxiety as well as unexpected problems: a closed road, a loud noise, a distraction, strong smells, and a busy high street.
 Any and all of these can be overwhelming for someone on the autism spectrum and can cause what is often referred to as a “meltdown”, which could mean things like screaming, crying, or running off.
 At this point, when a parent and child is extremely stressed and highly alert, we often get unhelpful comments from members of the public or a disapproving look.

 There were so many times when I longed for people around me to think about autism first before judging.
 So many times I would go home and cry.